Appeal Guidelines and FAQs

 miscommunication from the faculty ?

 Appeals based on personal feelings of lack of support, supervision, dissatisfaction with marks or miscommunication from the faculty are not eligible, as they are classed as matters of complaint.
-This is a separate process from appeals, so it is important that your appeal does not contain matters of complaint.
+This is a separate process to the academic appeal procedure; it is important that your appeal does not contain matters of complaint.
 Please see the attached link for more information on Complaints.
-We can help advise you on this and read over your complaint for you to suggest any amendments and relevant evidence to submit alongside it.

 I want to appeal on the grounds of extenuating circumstances that affected me.

-grounds of extenuating circumstances need to prove why you were unable to do so at the time to have a chance at being successful.
-The appeals team are going to be looking for a reason, with evidence to back it up, as to why you were unable to apply for an extension or deferral at the relevant time as a result of your circumstances.
-Please note, not knowing
+Appeals based on the grounds of extenuating circumstances need to demonstrate why you were unable to submit an application (Extenuating Circumstances) at the time.
+The appeals panel are going to be looking for a reason, with evidence to substantiate why you were unable to apply for an extension or deferral at the relevant time as a result of your circumstances.

-about the EC process or about deferrals is not an accepted reason.
-Just explaining your circumstances is not enough, it is essential that you address why you were too affected by your circumstances to determine your fitness to undertake the assessment (apply for EC or deferral) or notify the faculty.
+Please note, not knowing about the extenuating circumstances process or about deferrals is not an accepted reason.
+Explaining your circumstances is not enough; it is essential that you address why you were too affected by your circumstances to determine your fitness to undertake the assessment (apply for EC or deferral) or notify the faculty.

 Please ensure your mitigation is relevant to the failed assessment/exam and your supporting evidence is also relevant to the date of the failed assessment/exam